Angling Adventures in Marten River

 Marten River Lodge is located just 4 hours north of Toronto and just 30 minutes north of North Bay.

-I’ll get back to the many fine amenities and features of this lodge, but let’s get to the meat of this article, our walleye adventure on one of the lakes that this lodge treats its guests to on a consistent basis.
-We hooked up with one of the popular guides who operate from the lodge, Sam Rose.
+I’ll get back to the many fine amenities and features of this lodge, but let’s get to the meat of this article, our walleye adventure on one of the lakes that this lodge treats its guests to consistently.
+We hooked up with one of the popular guides who operates from the lodge, Sam Rose.
 Sam and I discussed the options of how we were going to fish the next morning, and he suggested we control our drifts over the edges of sharp drops, mid-lake shoals, and humps that this lake was famous for.
-We'd use small blades and bead rigs with live bait as an added attraction, with a split shot crimped above the leader line to bounce off the bottom and create a little disturbance which could garner the attention of Mr. Walleye.
+We'd use small blades and bead rigs with live bait as an added attraction, with a split shot crimped above the leader line to bounce off the bottom and create a little disturbance, which could garner the attention of Mr. Walleye.

 I wish we had more time to experience some of the other angling opportunities that are available at Marten River Lodge, but I guess that will have to wait for another day.